TIMELINE

 Recordings and Unique Projects

-She has performed frequently in Italy, giving concerts along the Amalfi Coast and in Venice and environs (including the Cimarosa Europe Festival), the latter to promote her CD, Millennium Crossings, which features piano solo works by contemporary Italian composers performed by herself and the distinguished composer Curt Caccioppo.
+Lisa has performed frequently in Italy, giving concerts along the Amalfi Coast and in Venice and environs (including the Cimarosa Europe Festival).
+One of her Italy tours was to promote her CD, Millennium Crossings, which features piano solo works by contemporary Italian composers performed by herself and the distinguished composer-pianist, Curt Caccioppo.

-Her pursuit of new music continued with a trip to Tel Aviv.
-After learning a group of pieces for piano solo by members of the Israeli Women Composers Forum, they invited her to visit, play their pieces and engage in discussion about the diverse origins of female origins in that part of the world and that effect on their compositional styles.
+Lisa traveled to Tel Aviv, Israel upon learning a group of pieces for piano solo by members of the Israeli Women Composers Forum.
+She visited with the Forum members, playing their pieces and engaging in discussions about the influence of the diverse origins of female composers in that region on their compositional styles.

-Lisa continues to explore new music, performing a work for solo piano and computer composed for her by Baltimore composer Samuel Burt at Baltimore’s Artscape.
-Her current projects include pairing Bach’s 15 Sinfonias with Starer’s 14 Sketches in Color
+A work for solo piano and computer composed specifically for her by Baltimore composer Samuel Burt was featured at Baltimore’s Artscape.
+One of her current projects is the pairing of Bach’s 15 Three-Part Inventions (The Sinfonias) with Robert Starer’s 14 Sketches in Color.